Josh Rogin

-Josh Rogin is an American journalist who serves as a foreign policy columnist for the Global Opinions section of The Washington Post and as a political analyst for CNN.
-He is the author of the book Chaos Under Heaven: Trump, Xi, and the Battle for the 21st Century.
+Josh Rogin is an American journalist currently serving as a foreign policy columnist for the Global Opinions section of The Washington Post and a political analyst for CNN.
+He is author of the book Chaos Under Heaven: Trump, Xi, and the Battle for the 21st Century.

 Biography

 Rogin is Jewish and was raised in Bensalem, Pennsylvania in the suburbs of Philadelphia.
 He graduated with a B.A. in international affairs from the George Washington University's Elliott School of International Affairs.
-After graduation, he worked as a journalist covering foreign policy and national security for Newsweek, The Daily Beast, Foreign Policy, Bloomberg View, The Washington Post, Federal Computer Week, Asahi Shimbun of Japan, and Congressional Quarterly.
-He is currently a foreign policy columnist for Global Opinions section of The Washington Post and a political analyst for CNN.
+Sophia University After graduation, he worked as a journalist covering foreign policy and national security for Newsweek, The Daily Beast, Foreign Policy, Bloomberg View, The Washington Post, Federal Computer Week, Asahi Shimbun of Japan, and Congressional Quarterly.
+He is currently a foreign policy columnist for The Washington Posts Global Opinions section and a political analyst for CNN.

-He is the author of book, Chaos Under Heaven: Trump, Xi, and the Battle for the 21st Century, published in March 2021.
+He is author of the book, Chaos Under Heaven: Trump, Xi, and the Battle for the 21st Century, published in March 2021.

 Rogin describes his politics as "neoliberal with a constructivist streak."